ThorNolan/TriviaGame/README.md

 Overwatch Trivia
 =======================================
-A timed trivia game I made for unit 5 of my full-stack coding bootcamp.
+A timed trivia game I made for my full-stack coding bootcamp.
 The theme and questions are based on the game Overwatch!
 ![demo image](assets/images/trivia-cover.PNG)

 ## Technologies Used